Cocoon House Host Homes

 The Connections staff are involved and available before, during, and after the stay.
 Youth have a dedicated case manager to help them have a successful experience and to work on goals for school, well-being, and long-term success.
 The Connections Program Coordinator walks step-by-step with the host home to make sure things are going well, provides support where needed, and answer any questions that might come up.

-How do we learn more?
+How do I learn more?

 Next